jcmnunes/mcteixeira/README.md

 The CMS can be accessed at [mcteixeira.com/admin/](https://www.mcteixeira.com/admin/).
 In order to login, an account must be created.
 Contact the site admin if you need one.
-You will receive an email asking you to define a password.
+You will receive an email asking you to define a new password.
+Once inside, almost all site's content can be easily edited.